Alevsk/nix/README.md

 ## 🧰 Apply/Bootstrap Notes

 - Flake attributes: system `.#cloud`, user `.#alevsk`.
-- Homebrew is managed via `nix-homebrew` and `homebrew.*` in `darwin-configuration.nix`.
+- Homebrew is integrated via `nix-homebrew` in flake.nix and configured in `modules/system/homebrew.nix`.
-- Dock items and “Nix Apps” symlinks are set automatically during activation.
+- Dock items and application aliases are created during system activation (see `modules/system/applications.nix`).
+- Both system (nix-darwin) and user (Home Manager) apps are aliased into `/Applications` so Spotlight/Launchpad can find them easily.

 ## 📦 Package Policy

 - Use Nix for CLI/dev tools and libraries (reproducible, easy pinning via flakes).
 - Use Homebrew for GUI apps/macOS bundles (better support and updates for many apps).
-- Dock apps should point to Homebrew-managed apps under `/Applications` where possible.
+- Dock apps should point to Homebrew-managed apps under `/Applications` where possible (exceptions allowed by choice).

+## 🧿 App Aliasing Behavior

+- The activation script aliases:
+  - System apps from `environment.systemPackages`’ `*/Applications/*.app` into `/Applications`.
+  - Home Manager apps from all `*home-manager-applications*/Applications/*.app` into `/Applications`.
+- This provides a single UX surface in `/Applications`; HM’s default `~/Applications/Home Manager Apps` may also exist but `/Applications` is considered primary in this setup.

 ## 🔄 Maintenance